 This money is used to defray funeral and interment costs not covered by the federal government.
 A family member must bear part or all costs of the Service member’s funeral and/or interment to be eligible.

 Eligible individuals must prove their relationship to a Service member who:

-(1) Is a New York State resident at the time of his/her death, OR was a member of the New York Army National Guard or New York Air National Guard at the time when he/she entered active duty status, during which period of service he or she died.
+(1) Is a New York State resident at the time of their death, OR was a member of the New York Army National Guard or New York Air National Guard at the time when they entered active duty status, during which period of service they died.

 -- AND --